sestaton/Pairfq/README.md

 **TYPICAL USAGE CASES**

+* **makepairs**

-1. You have quality/adapter trimmed two paired-end sequence files and now they are out of sync.
+  *  You have quality/adapter trimmed two paired-end sequence files and now they are out of sync.
 In this case, it is necessary to re-pair them, and then interleave the pairs for assembly.

     $ pairfq makepairs -f s_1_1_trimmed.fq -r s_1_2_trimmed.fq -fp s_1_1_trimmed_p.fq -rp s_1_2_trimmed_p.fq -fs s_1_1_trimmed_s.fq -rs s_1_2_trimmed_s.fq -im